 ● Clean the Carburetor:

-The carburetor has to be properly cleaned for your electric chainsaw to work properly.
-The carburetor will have to be soaked in the ammonia solution and properly cleaned.
+The carburetor must be correctly cleaned for your electric chainsaw to work correctly.
+The carburetor must be soaked in the ammonia solution and adequately cleaned.
 Take the carburetor and detach the parts that hold it.

 Now soak them all in the solution that you have made earlier.
-Once you are done soaking it, take the parts out and start scrubbing and rinsing them with a strong brush.
-The dirt and debris will all come off once you have properly scrubbed it.
+Once you are done washing it, take the parts out and scrub and rinse them with a firm brush.
+The dirt and debris will all come off once you properly clean it.

 Once you scrub and take out all the dirt from the parts, let the water drip and let the parts dry out.
-Once they are dry, attach them back just the way they were before and the carburetor is now ready for use.
+Once dry, attach them back like before, and the carburetor is ready.

 ● Clean the Air Filter:

 The air filter catches the dirt and other particles while you use the machine.
-The filter has to be cleaned properly or else it will be clogged with dirt and other particles.
-Take out the filters and tap them gently.
+The filter must be adequately cleaned, or it will be clogged with dirt and other particles.
+Please take out the filters and tap them gently.

 If that is still not enough, soak the filters in cleaning solutions and then rinse and scrub them to give them a good deep clean that will clean the filters out properly.